 - Exporters ship, get paid

-- Buyers: supply chain trade finance for large corporates, getting their international suppliers paid at shipment: see here
+- Buyers pay later – supply chain trade finance for large corporates, gets international suppliers paid at shipment: see here.

 How can I find out more?